tc39/proposal-weakrefs/specs/weakrefs.md

 the Target, using the Holdings (e.g., return the internal file buffer to buffer pool).

-##  Usage Example
+## Basic Usage

-The below example shows some characteristics of basic usage
+The root of the API is the `makeWeakRef` operation to construct a weak reference.

 ```js
 // Make a new weak reference.